scarlettjm/Fashion_Transparency_in_Focus/README.md

 > Colasante, A. & D'Adamo, I. (2022). *Sustainability and Consumer Behavior in the Apparel Sector*.
 NIH Open Dataset.

 ### Data Collection and Analysis
-Data cleaning, formatting, and all Python-based analysis performed by [Your Name Here].
+Data cleaning, formatting, and all Python-based analysis performed by Scarlett Moldovan.
 Visuals were used to inform the final Tableau dashboard.

 ---